-Communicable Disease | Illness | Injury
+Communicable Disease | Illness | Injury Notifications |Consents

 Communicable disease prevention, surveillance, notification, and reporting are important roles provided by the school health team.
-In addition to documenting care of ill or injured students according to district procedures, it is important to share your observations and recommendations for follow up with the student's parent or guardian.
+In addition to documenting the care of ill or injured students according to district procedures, it is important to share your observations and recommendations for following up with the student's parent or guardian.
 Information may include:

 - Recommendations for follow up.

 When to Keep Child home Instructions to Parents/Guardians - Sample letter to share district guidelines.
 This letter should be reviewed and approved by the School Medical Director prior to use.
 (NYSCSH 12/2019)

 Sample Notification of Student Health Office Visit Due to Symptoms of COVID-19